Visit BookCloseOuts to save on bargain remaindered books:

 I hope you have found this page and this site useful.
 Please visit The Purple Crayon Bookstores page to find some recommended bookstores and to learn how to support this site while doing your usual online shopping.
 Thank you.

-Margot Finke is an Aussie.
-She has lived in Oregon with her husband and family for over 25 years.
+Margot Finke is an Aussie transplant.
+She has lived in Oregon with her husband and family for over 30 years.
 Margot writes midgrade adventure fiction and rhyming picture books.
-"Kangaroo Clues," an adventure in rhyme, has recently been published.
-Other books in her series of Aussie and American animal rhymes are to follow...
+Her latest rhyming PB is Mama Grizzly Bear, and her latest young teen adventure is The Revenge of Thelma Hill.
+Her FREE Book Catalog offers 13X books.

 Her husband, Alan, is very supportive.
 He says, "Writing keeps Margot out of mischief!"
 Their three children are grown and doing well out on their own.
-These days, gardening, travel and her cats, fill in the cracks between writing.
+These days, gardening, travel and grandchildren, fill in the cracks between reading and writing.

-With no talent for juggling writing and kids at the same time, Margot didn't begin serious writing until the day their youngest left for college.
+With no talent for juggling writing and kids, Margot didn't begin serious writing until the day their youngest left for college.
 This late start drives her to work at writing every day.
 She says, "I envy those who began young: slipping into writing-mode between kid fights, diaper changes, household disasters, and outside jobs.
 You are my heroes!"